Evaluation of the upgraded 3-inch Hamamatsu photomultiplier for the KM3NeT Neutrino Telescope: Conclusions

 \section{Conclusions}

 The apparatus described in reference \cite{migliozzi2023scanning} was used to investigate the quantum efficiency of a group of 200 photomultiplier tubes of type Hamamatsu R14374-02.
 The result indicates that the quantum efficiency curve of the new model is consistent with the one measured in \cite{oldpmts}.
 A radial dishomogeneity through a linear photocatode scan partially documented in the literature \cite{hamahandbook,fotonis}, was observed.
 To investigate the radial behaviour over a group of ten R12199-02 and ten R14374-02 PMTs, the circular symmetry of the effect was analysed.
 The results show better homogeneity in the radial dependence of the quantum efficiency for the new model, as well as a slightly higher QE value in the centre.
 Also the time properties have been measured.
 A substantial and evident difference was observed between the two models.
 The distributions of both afterpulses and delayed pulses favour the new model because the dispersion of the distributions is narrower.
 The same apparatus previously employed in reference \cite{oldpmts} was used to measure the time properties of the new R14374-02 model on a set of 1000 PMTs, and the results showed a noticeable improvement in the time characteristics of this model compared to the previous one.
-These results suggest that the new model of 3-inch PMT currently in use in the current KM3NeT detectors will improve the overall performance of the entire detector.
+The performances described in the manuscript meet the requirements of the experiment and suggests that the new model of 3-inch PMT currently in use in the current KM3NeT detectors will improve the overall performance of the entire detector.